sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 want to briefly introduce CAD, the Gerhold/Kauers-method and to present a non-trival application of their method to show the positivity of a sum over certain Gegenbauer polynomials.

+<<Anchor(Raab)>>
+==== Clemens Raab --- Symbolic computations for parameter integrals ====

+We give an introduction to two paradigms for finding antiderivatives of given functions that are used in symbolic integration.
+Risch-type algorithms deal with (suitable representations of) functions directly whereas Zeilberger-type algorithms use operator calculus.
+There are parametric versions of both of them, which are useful in the evaluation of definite parameter integrals.
+These algorithms address the case when no antiderivative of the integrand is found as well as the issue of verifiability of the result.
+We will discuss the principles behind and give examples.

+<<Anchor(Stein)>>
+==== William Stein --- Sage: Creating a viable free open source alternative to Magma, Maple, Mathematica, and Matlab ====

+I will describe in more detail some of our short and long term strategies for making Sage into a viable open source alternative to expensive proprietary commercial mathematics software.

 <<Anchor(Temme)>>
 ==== Nico Temme --- Special Functions and Computer Algebra ====